 Information displayed in the waiting area promoted good oral and general health.
-This included information on oral hygiene and how to reduce sugar intake.
+This included information on oral hygiene and smoking cessation information and advice.

 Staff told us patients were given advice appropriate to their individual needs such as smoking cessation or dietary advice.